- Chin filler injections add definition to the chin and lower jawline.

 Chin fillers gone bad

-It’s possible to experience a bad outcome of chin fillers, such as an overfilled or unnatural-looking chin.
+It’s possible to experience a negative outcome with chin fillers, such as an overfilled or unnatural-looking chin.
 Selecting a board-certified provider with extensive experience administering chin filler injections will give you your best chances for a satisfying outcome.

-Remember, HA-based chin fillers can be reversed if you’re not happy with the results.
-HA fillers are also more consistent than synthetic.
+HA-based fillers can be reversed if you’re not happy with the results and they offer more consistent results than synthetic fillers.
 Synthetic fillers are more likely to migrate from the original injection site, forming bumps, lumps or uneven areas.
-It’s also more difficult to reverse any filler other than HA–and doing so may require surgery.
+It’s also more difficult to reverse any filler other than HA – and doing so may require surgery.

-Costs of dermal fillers depend on the material used and the number of syringes required–plus your provider’s fees and location.
+Costs of dermal fillers depend on the material used and the number of syringes required, in addition to your provider’s fees and location.
 You’ll also want to factor in an estimate of how often you’ll need to repeat the treatments.

 |Juvederm Voluma XC||HA||$1,000||Up to 2 years|